Go directly to:

 A windscreen must be replaced when there is a multiple crack in the car window or when a single crack is directly in the driver's view.
 This is because otherwise it can lead to dangerous situations.
 Sunlight or light from oncoming traffic can reflect into the crack and cause glare.
 In addition, the windscreen is less strong with a large crack and this can have annoying consequences in the event of an accident.

 Fortunately, the windscreen replacement of your Opel Cascada does not cost you the main price.
 The prices at a brand dealer are quite high, but by ordering from us you can keep the costs of replacing a windscreen remarkably low.
 We are often asked 'what does a car window cost?' but there is no unequivocal answer to that question.
 The prices do not only vary per brand and model, but it also depends on, for example, the extra options such as a heat-resistant coating and possible sensors or car window heating.
 In all cases, however, it goes without saying that this is a lot cheaper than a brand dealer.
 This is because you can buy after market car windows here.
 These come from exactly the same factory and are of the same high quality as automotive glass sold by a brand dealer.
 However, due to the absence of a brand logo, non-brand dealers are also allowed to sell after market car windows.
 This makes the price much better for you.
+Here's what a new windscreen costs.

 It is possible through us to have the windscreen replacement of your Opel Cascada.
 By simply ordering the car window with the right options together with additional products such as lists and car window glue, you can easily replace your own windscreen.
 With many suppliers of car windows it is not possible to order separate car windows, but we offer this extra service.